rekhadhorigol/ViCodathon-hackathon-Rekha/README.md

-# ViCodathon — AI Interview Agent
+# Intmate — Your AI Interview Agent

 > **ViCodathon Hackathon — Problem Statement 2: The Interview Agent**

-**Build the interviewer, not the interview.**
+> **Build the interviewer, not the interview.**

-An AI-powered technical interview platform that conducts personalized, multi-turn interviews based on a candidate's learning journey through the 31-day AI Cohort.
+**Intmate** is an AI-powered technical interview platform that conducts personalized, multi-turn interviews based on a candidate's learning journey through the 31-day AI Cohort.

+---

 ## 🎯 Problem